Thalapathi: Development

 Rajinikanth was a friend of Mani Ratnam's brother G. Venkateswaran of GV Films, and they were talking about making a film together.
 Ratnam had met Rajinikanth twice because he had expressed interest in working with Ratnam, who had nothing for him then.
 Ratnam needed a film with scope for Rajinikanth's stardom but would remain Ratnam's film.
 Ratnam wanted something Rajinikanth could not refuse and that Ratnam really wanted to do.
 Soon the concept of the story of Karna from the Indian epic Mahabharata, which became the basis for Thalapathi and was a contemporary version of the Mahabharata from Karna's perspective, came up.
 Ratnam wanted to present a realistic Rajinikanth, which he saw in Mullum Malarum (1978) without his style elements and larger-than-life image.
-Thalapathi was cinematographer Santosh Sivan's first film in Tamil and his first project with Ratnam.
+Thalapathi was cinematographer Santosh Sivan's first film in Tamil, and his first project with Ratnam.
+He was chosen after the director was impressed with his work in the Hindi film Raakh (1989).
 The film was edited by Suresh Urs, and art-directed by Thota Tharani.
 Thalapathi remains the only collaboration between Ratnam and Rajinikanth.